NexaAI/nexa-sdk/README.md

 ## Recent Wins

+- 📣 **NexaSDK for Linux** is released in partnership with Qualcomm and Docker Inc. See [Linux SDK Doc](http://docs.nexa.ai/en/nexa-sdk-docker/overview) for usages.
 - 📣 **NexaSDK for Android** is highlighted by [Qualcomm blog](https://www.qualcomm.com/developer/blog/2025/11/nexa-ai-for-android-simple-way-to-bring-on-device-ai-to-smartphones-with-snapdragon) as "a simple way to bring on-device AI to smartphones with Snapdragon", and **NexaML engine** is featured in [Qualcomm blog](https://www.qualcomm.com/developer/blog/2025/09/omnineural-4b-nexaml-qualcomm-hexagon-npu) as "Revolutionizing On-Device AI Inferencing".
 - 📣 Release Nexa AI’s **AutoNeural-VL-1.5B**, an NPU-native vision–language model built for real-time in-car assistants, delivering **14×** lower latency, **3×** faster decode, and **4×** longer context on Qualcomm SA8295P — now also runnable on Qualcomm X Elite laptops.
 - 📣 Support Mistral AI's **Ministral-3-3B** across Qualcomm Hexagon NPU, Apple Neural Engine, GPU and CPU.